 How to Use a Grease Gun

 The first thing that you need to do is work out which type of grease gun that it is that you’re using.
-Whilst they all basically have the same mechanisms, they can work very differently.
+While they all basically have the same mechanisms, they can work very differently.
 For example, some need to be used manually while others are automated and will be air powered (though you’re not going to encounter these as much.

 4 main Types of Grease Gun